kmille/docker-dbdump/README.md

 ## Features
 - Creates [rsyncable](https://beeznest.wordpress.com/2005/02/03/rsyncable-gzip/) zip files
-- Backup all database containers, a few specified ones or all contains with some exceptinons
+- Back up all database containers, a few specified ones or all containers with some exceptions
 - Creates a state file (useful for monitoring)

 ## dev environment